Mahmud-Mai/frontend-sandbox-projects/README.md

 # sandbox-projects

-This repo will contain react practice projects.
+This repo will contain personal react projects aimed at practicing cetain topics, or serving as a side projects.